 Split-system air conditioners are complicated machines and it can be hard to tell which one is better than another.
-We review them to help make your purchasing decision as easy as possible.
+At CHOICE, we review dozens of models to help make your purchasing decision as easy as possible.
 Here's how we get the data that matters.

-Our split-system air conditioner reviews focus on inverter reverse-cycle models as these make up the majority of air conditioner sales.
-While we no longer put split-system air conditioners through laboratory tests (see how we test below) we do watch for unusual and interesting models and will put these to lab tests if the need arises.
+Our split-system air conditioner reviews focus on inverter reverse-cycle and cooling-only models, as these make up the majority of air conditioner sales.
+While we no longer put split-system air conditioners through laboratory tests, we do watch for unusual and interesting models and will put these to lab tests if the need arises.

 Our current method

-Therefore we source data on the models directly from manufacturers and cross-check it against the government registration database.
-Scores are then calculated with a lot number-crunching, spreadsheets and careful data-checking – just the sort of thing CHOICE people like to do!
+We source data on the models directly from manufacturers and cross-check it against the government registration database.
+Scores are then calculated with a lot of number-crunching, spreadsheets and careful data-checking – just the sort of thing CHOICE people like to do!

-We're unable to calculate ease of use, but have previously found most models are good or OK in this respect.
-Use our buying guide for tips to choose a model with a good remote control, as the remote is a key factor in whether an air conditioner is easy to use.
+While we're unable to calculate ease of use, we've previously found most models are good or OK in this respect.
+Our air conditioner buying guide offers tips for choosing a model with a good remote control, as the remote is a key factor in whether an air conditioner is easy to use.

 Why we changed our testing method

-Before we adopted our new testing method in 2013, time and money constraints meant CHOICE was only able to review a very small number of models – about 20 per year, even though there are a few hundred split-system inverter models on the market at any one time.
-We could also only cover only one size category at a time – typically small (3.5kW and below) or large (7kW and higher) models.
-So the number of models we could report on was only ever a very small fraction of the market.
+Before we adopted our current test method in 2013, time and money constraints meant we were only able to review a very small number of air conditioner models – about 20 per year, even though there are a few hundred split-system inverter models on the market at any one time.
+We could also only cover only one size category at a time – typically small (4kW and below) or large (6kW and higher) models.

-On top of that, we often had trouble sourcing models for testing as we needed to test well ahead of the season, and manufacturers often did not have their new-season models available in time.
-Add in the fact that it cost us about $160,000 to buy and test those 20 models each year and you can see why we looked for better value proposition for our members.
+On top of that, we often had trouble sourcing models for testing as we needed to test well ahead of the season, and manufacturers often didn't have their new-season models available in time.
+Add in the fact that it cost us about $160,000 to buy and test those 20 models each year (at 2013 prices – it would be even more now) and you can see why we looked for a better value proposition for our members.

 Cooling and heating efficiency